 There are some beaches where the odds are better than others.
 The place with most turtle nests per mile?
-Based on the 2013 season, Palm Beach County beaches had 394 nests per mile.
+Based on the 2016 season, Palm Beach County beaches had 457 loggerhead nests per mile.
 Turtle Walks in Palm Beach County are held at Gumbo Limbo, MacArthur State Park and Loggerhead Marine Life Center.

-The odds are also good in Martin County, which had 381 nests per mile.
-Turtle walks on its beaches are run by FPL.
-Brevard County is home to the Archie Carr National Wildlife Refuge, which was specifically created to protect sea turtle nests.
-Urban Broward County, by comparison, had 78 nests per mile last year — still, that added up to 2,974 nests!
+The odds are also good in Martin County, which had 351 loggerhead nests per mile.
+Brevard County is home to the Archie Carr National Wildlife Refuge, which was specifically created to protect sea turtle nests, and it had 287 nests per mile in 2016.
+Urban Broward County, by comparison, had 88 nests per mile last year — still, that added up to 3,400 nests!
 (These figures are for monitored beaches, not the total shoreline.)
+See nesting data here.

 Naturalists tell us there’s no way to predict which night will be good for turtle nests — there is no relationship between sea turtle nesting activity and the phase of the moon, the weather, or the tides.